kgaughan/blog/content/centring-blocks-css.rst

 After some messing around, I came up with this bit of CSS:

 .. code-block:: css
+   :linenos: table

    .centred {
        /* Make the element only as wide as it needs to be. */
        display: inline-block;

        /* Let us apply positioning. */
        position: relative;

        /* Move the left of the element to the middle of the container. */
        left: 50%;

        /* Translate backwards half the width of the block, thus centring it. */
        transform: translateX(-50%);
    }

 Apparently the new coolness out there for doing this kind of thing is the flexbox__, but I had no idea what browsers the people viewing the site would be